1. Georgia : WELCOMING US MILITARIES

 term to fulfill the task.

-"Dispatching US troops to Georgia will worsen the situation in the
+"Dispatching US troops to Georgia will worsen the

 region," Russian Foreign Affairs Minister Igor Ivanov stated in